Stay Informed, Always

 There are two separate toggles in the app’s notification settings:

 - Override Do Not Disturb (DnD): Must be opted-in.
 When enabled, critical alerts will play a sound even if your phone is in DnD mode.
-This also has its own volume setting (see DnD section below for more details)
+This also has its own volume setting (see DnD section below for more details).
+When receiving a notification while playing media or in a call, we adapt this volume to the media / the voice call volume, too.

 - Both toggles allow you to set the alert volume independently from your device’s system volume.